-The purpose of this report is to seek approval for the Toronto Public Library (TPL) 2015 - 2024 capital budget and plan submission.
-The Library's 10-year capital submission has been developed according to City guidelines and achieves the following strategic objectives:
+Toronto Public Library (TPL)'s 10-year capital submission has been developed according to City guidelines and achieves the following strategic objectives:

-1. meet City debt targets; 2. focus on addressing state of good repair for branches and technology; 3. address City growth intensification areas; 4. maximize alternative (non-debt) funding sources; 5. minimize the operating impact of the capital program.
+1. Meet City debt targets; 2.
+Focus on addressing state of good repair for branches and technology; 3.
+Address City growth intensification areas; 4.
+Maximize alternative (non-debt) funding sources; 5.
+Minimize the operating impact of the capital program.

-While the 2015 - 2024 capital budget and plan submission meets City debt targets, projections show a growing state of good repair (SAGR) backlog.
-A comprehensive Property Condition Assessment (PCA) was done in 2014, which included accessibility requirements under the Accessibility for Ontarians with Disabilities Act (AODA), and the information indicates more SAGR funding requirements than previously identified over the next 10 years to address an aging facilities infrastructure, the majority of which was constructed 40 to 50 years ago.
-The impact of higher SAGR needs when combined with reduced debt targets over 2019 - 2024, results in a projected growing SAGR backlog.
-Based on the current 10-year capital program, which meets debt targets, the SAGR backlog is expected to grow significantly over the next 10 years.
-The results of the PCA are being finalized and will be available at the Budget Committee meeting.
+While the 2015 - 2024 Capital Budget and Plan submission meets City debt targets, projections show a growing state of good repair (SOGR) backlog.
+A comprehensive Property Condition Assessment (PCA) was done in 2014, and the information indicates more SOGR funding requirements than previously identified over the next 10 years to address an aging facilities infrastructure, the majority of which was constructed 40 to 50 years ago.
+The impact of higher SOGR needs when combined with reduced debt targets over 2019-2024, results in a projected growing SOGR backlog.
+Based on the current 10-year capital program, the SOGR backlog is expected to grow significantly from a current value of \$44.236 million to \$128.663 million by 2024.
+At the same time, an evaluation of accessibility requirements under the Accessibility for Ontarians with Disabilities Act (AODA) was made.

-TPL has partially addressed the issue of a growing SAGR backlog through accessing additional non-debt funding for capital projects, by increasing its draw from development charges (DC) reserves, as allowed under the Development Charges By-law and supported by the more than adequate balance of funds in the current and projected DC reserves for TPL.
+TPL has partially addressed the issue of a growing SOGR backlog through accessing additional non-debt funding for capital projects by increasing its draw from development charges (DC) reserves, as allowed under the Development Charges By-law and supported by the more than adequate balance of funds in the current and projected reserve fund balance for TPL.

-With the completion of the Scarborough Civic Centre project, TPL's infrastructure will be complete at 100 branches and service demands in new and growing communities will be addressed through relocation and expansion of existing branches.
+With the completion of the Scarborough Civic Centre project, TPL's infrastructure will be complete at 100 branches and service demands in new and growing communities will be addressed through renovation, relocation and expansion of existing branches.